armia-roma/kyc-frontend/README.md

 - Reason: To ensure secure navigation and role-based access to pages like the admin dashboard.

+## Trade off
+- implemented a data table without pagination for simplicity in the current application.
+-  future support scalability by adding pagination and search query functionality as the app grows and data volume increases.

 ## Project Setup

 ### Clone the repository